 Before we share the remaining mistakes, we thought we would share this helpful infographic from River Valley Dental.

-This shows you the correct way to properly brush your teeth.
+This shows the correct way to brush your teeth.
 It is important that you don’t apply too much pressure, especially if you use an electric toothbrush.
-You should also use a 45-degree angle when brushing, using a circular motion.
+You should also use a 45-degree angle when brushing and gentle, circular motion.

 11 Mistakes You Are Making Brushing Your Teeth

 Are you ready to check out the 11 mistakes that we are all making?
-Number 4, in particular, will leave your jaw on the floor and we have outlined the list below.
-Be sure to take a few minutes to view.
-Click Play above to watch now ^
+Number 4, in particular, will leave your jaw on the floor!
+We highly recommend that you invest a few minutes and watch the quick video.
+To view, click Play above ^

 11 Mistakes You Make